 Originally form Bogota, Colombia, Sandra Paola moved to the US in 2004 to pursue her dance career and since then has acquired a BFA in Dance Performance with Psychology and Religious Studies minors (the latter focused in Buddhism) from Missouri State University and a Ed.M in Curriculum and Instruction with an Aesthetic Education focus from the University of Illinois at Urbana-Champaign.
-She also completed a certificate program in Social Therapeutics – a radically humanistic approach to human development and community building that relates to people of all ages and life circumstances as social performers and creators of their lives – at the East Side Institute for Group and Short Term Psychotherapy in New York City were she continuously trains and grows her practice as a performance activist.
+She also completed a certificate program in social therapeutics – a radically humanistic approach to human development and community building that relates to people of all ages and life circumstances as social performers and creators of their lives – at the East Side Institute for Group and Short Term Psychotherapy in New York City were she continuously trains and grows her practice as a performance activist.
 Sandra Paola has taught widely in both formal and informal education settings and has presented at national and international conferences, including TEDx El Paso.
-She is currently faculty in the dance program at the University of Texas at El Paso and a MFA candidate in Interdisciplinary Arts at Goddard College.
+She is currently faculty in the dance program at the University of Texas at El Paso and a MFA candidate in Interdisciplinary Arts with a Performance Creation concentration at Goddard College.